code-for-venezuela/2019-april-codeathon/challenges/ALU-PAY/README.md

 1. Backend APIs
 2. Scripting

+## Project Scope

+* We believe this project can be done by 2 people focused on the backend (understanding uphold's API, actual building of script backend and documenting how to run/host the solution).
+* If you would also like to tackle the frontend, 3-4 people is recommended.

 ## Project contact
 Gabriel Golczer, gabriel@alumnusb.org

-## Questions

-- what are the inputs to this script? csv? excel?
-- credentials management will be interesting
-- This is backend heavy so I'd say 2 people for backend(figuring out upheld's api + building stuff, figuring out how to actually run/host the thing).
-3-4 people if frontend is involved.
-Would say this is a solid medium.